aws-samples/aws-cudos-framework-deployment/terraform/cicd-deployment/README.md

 <details>
 <summary><b>How do I backfill historical cost data?</b></summary>

-To backfill historical data for the Data Export, follow the instructions in the [CID Workshop Backfill Data Export section](https://catalog.workshops.aws/awscid/en-US/dashboards/foundational/cudos-cid-kpi/deploy#backfill-data-export).
+To backfill historical data for the Data Export, follow the instructions in the [CID Documentation Backfill Data Export section](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/deployment-in-global-regions.html#backfill-data-export).

 This process allows you to populate your dashboards with historical cost and usage data, ensuring you have a complete view of your AWS spending over time.